dpmj/esp32_adc_dma_experiments/README.md

 | ws_io_num   | GPIO_NUM_25 | I2S - LRCLK - left right clock |
 | data_in_num | GPIO_NUM_33 | I2S - Serial data              |

-## loop_sampling

-This project shows how to use the Arduino `analogRead` function and the Espressif `adc1_get_raw` function.

-It also demonstrates how to get a calibrated value back from the ADC to give you the actual voltage at the input.